We're Here to Help

 Staff advisors are here to help you with the logistical aspects of obtaining your degree at UC Davis.
 They are your first stop for form, policy or procedure related questions.
 They are also a great first resource to ask if you’re not sure where to go for something or if you have a general question.

 Born and raised in Davis, Grace graduated from UC Davis with her bachelor’s degree in history with honors.
 Before joining the Department of Materials Science and Engineering, she worked as an undergraduate advisor and graduate coordinator for the Departments of History and Economics.
-Since 2015, she has served as co-chair of the Graduate Studies Advisory Committee, a group for UC Davis graduate coordinators.
+From 2015 to 2019, she served as co-chair of the Graduate Studies Advisory Committee, a group for UC Davis graduate coordinators.
 Grace enjoys advising graduate students because of their dedication and passion for their field.
 Her door is always open to current and prospective graduate students, so stop by for a candy.

 Fun Fact: Grace is a fifth-generation Californian.